corda/corda-docs-portal/content/en/apps/payments/send-payments.md

 You must have :

-* Access to the Corda Enterprise Artifactory repository.
+* Access to the Corda Enterprise Customer Hub.
 * A Corda Payments-enabled CorDapp.
 * Modulr sandbox credentials.